-Article 15 obligates the Requested State to execute requests for search, seizure, and transfer of any item to the Requesting State if the request includes the information justifying such action under the laws of the Requested State.
-The Article also provides that, upon request, every official who has custody of a seized item certify, through the use of Form E appended to the Treaty, the identity of the item, the continuity of the item's custody and any changes in its condition.
-No further certification is required and the Forms are admissible in evidence in the Requested State.
-Article 15(3) further provides that the Central Authority of the Requested State may impose upon the Requesting State terms and conditions deemed necessary to protect third-party interests in items to be transferred.
+Article 15 obligates the Requested State, to the extent permitted by its law, to execute requests for search, seizure, and transfer of any item to the Requesting State if the request includes the information justifying such action under the laws of the Requested State.
+It provides that, upon request, every official who has custody of a seized item must certify, through use of Form E appended to the Treaty, the identity of the item, the continuity of custody, and any changes in condition.
+No further certification is required and the Form will be admissible in evidence in the Requesting State.
+The article further provides that the Central Authority of the Requested State may impose upon the Requesting State terms and conditions deemed necessary to protect third-party interests in items to be transferred.

-Article 16 requires the Requesting State's Central Authority, upon request of its counterpart in the Requested State, to return documents, records or other articles of evidence obtained in the execution of a request under the Treaty as soon as possible.
+Article 16 provides that the Central Authority of the Requested State may require its counterpart in the Requesting State to return any items furnished to it in execution of a request under the Treaty as soon as possible.

-Article 17(1) provides that, if the Central Authority of one Contracting Party becomes aware of proceeds or instrumentalities of offenses that are located in the other Contracting Party and may be forfeitable or otherwise subject to seizure under the laws of that Party, it may so inform the Central Authority of that other Contracting Party.
-If the Party receiving such information has jurisdiction, it may present this information to its authorities for a determination whether any action is appropriate.
-The Central Authority of the Contracting Party receiving such information is required to inform the Central Authority of the Contracting Party that provided the information of the action taken.

-Article 17(2) also obligates the Central Parties to assist each other to the extent permitted by their respective laws in proceedings relating to forfeiture of proceeds and instrumentalities of offenses, restitution to victims of crime, and collection of fines imposed as sentences in criminal prosecutions.
-Under Article 17(3), the Contracting Party having custody over proceeds or instrumentalities of offenses is required to dispose of them in accordance with its laws.
-Either Contracting Party may share all or part of such forfeited assets, or the proceeds of their sale, with the other contracting Party, to the extent not prohibited by the transferring Contracting Party's laws and upon such terms as it deems appropriate.
+Article 17 provides that, if the Central Authority of one Party becomes aware of proceeds or instrumentalities of offenses that are located in the other Party and may be forfeitable or otherwise subject to seizure, it may so inform the Central Authority of the other Party.
+If the Party receiving such information has jurisdiction in this regard, it may present this information to its authorities for a determination whether any action is appropriate and in accordance with the laws of their country.
+The Central Authority of the Party receiving such information is required to inform the Central Authority of the Party that provided the information of any action taken.
+Article 17 also obligates the Parties to assist each other to the extent permitted by their respective laws in proceedings relating to forfeiture of the proceeds and instrumentalities of offenses, restitution to the victims of crime, and the collection of fines imposed as sentences in criminal prosecutions.
+Article 17(3) obligates the Party having custody over proceeds or instrumentalities of offenses to dispose of them in accordance with its laws.
+Either Party may transfer to the other Party all or part of such assets, or the proceeds of their sale, to the extent not prohibited by the transferring Party's laws and upon such terms as it deems appropriate.

-Article 18 states that assistance and procedures provided in the Treaty will not prevent either Contracting Party from granting assistance to the other Contracting Party through the provisions of other applicable international agreements or through the provisions of its national laws.
-The Contracting Parties may also provide assistance pursuant to any bilateral arrangement, agreement or practice that may be applicable.
+Article 18 states that assistance and procedures provided in the Treaty shall not prevent either Party from granting assistance to the other Party through the provisions of other applicable international agreements or through the provisions of its national laws.
+The Parties may also provide assistance pursuant to any bilateral arrangement, agreement or practice that may be applicable.

-Article 19 provides that the Central Authorities shall consult, at times mutually agreed, to promote the most effective use of the Treaty, and may agree upon such practical measures as may be necessary to facilitate the Treaty's implementation.
+Article 19 provides that the Central Authorities shall consult, at times mutually agreed, to promote the most effective use of the Treaty, and that they may agree upon such practical measures as may be necessary to facilitate the Treaty's implementation.
+Article 19 further provides that any dispute arising out of the interpretation, application or implementation of the Treaty is to be resolved by the Central Authorities, or failing their agreement, through diplomatic channels.